 SZ SOLONETZIC SEMIARID SOILS

 Solonetzic Semiarid Soils have a higher proportion of exchangeable sodium than other Semiarid Soils.
-This tends to promote the dispersion of clay and organic matter and very slow permeability through the clay enriched B horizons.
+This tends to promote the dispersion of clay and organic matter, resulting in very slow permeability through the clay enriched B horizons.

-SZQ Solonetzic Semiarid Soils that have electrical conductivity of 0.8 mS/cm or more within 60 cm of the mineral soil surface at some time of the year.
+SZQ Solonetzic Semiarid Soils that have saline soil materials within 60 cm of the mineral soil surface at some time of the year.

 Saline Solonetzic Semiarid Soils